bpires/handbook/js/index.md

 We can classify operators based on the operands they work with.
 Some operators work with 1 operand.
 Most with 2 operands.
 Just one operator works with 3 operands.

-In this first introduction to operators, we'll introduce the operators you are most likely familar with: binary operators.
+In this first introduction to operators, we'll introduce the operators you are most likely familiar with: binary operators.

 I already introduced one when talking about variables: the assignment operator `=`.
 You use `=` to assign a value to a variable: